catsmackaroo/RevampedCombat/README.md

 - Weapon spawns for peds is now more varied.
 Police can spawn with more shotguns & more DLC weapons, including the grenade launcher _(TBoGT Exclusive.)_
 - Drive-bying with Assault Rifles is now possible (Convertible only)
 - Drive-bying with the Street Sweeper is now possible.
+- The screen will flash red when the player's health is damaged.

 ### Difficulty
 - All guns have been overhauled & enhanced with realism & game balance in mind.
 Specific changes can be seen on the [GTAForums](https://gtaforums.com/topic/979069-revamped-combat/) page.